Dionaea muscipula

 Containers

 Plastic pots are best.
 Avoid unglazed terra cotta pots to prevent water wicking and mineral leaching.
+The pot should have holes in the bottom and should be sitting in water.

 Feeding